Changing Residential Property to Commercial

 Zoning ordinances vary between municipalities, but most allow property owners to operate businesses on residential property.
 Restrictions do apply to this allowance.
 For example, the property's primary purpose must remain as residential use, or the property owner would need to apply for a variance or rezoning.
 Other restrictions on residential properties include the size and number of signs that can be placed, the number of vehicles used for business purposes, and how many people can park on the property.

 If you need help with changing residential property to commercial, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.